kat-mcbrooks/CV/README.md

 - Grade: First

 ## What sparked my interest in coding?
 My career change motivations
 In search of a new challenge, and seeking the same fulfilment that solving maths problems once gave me, I completed some beginners courses and soon found myself spending much of my free time on Codewars.
 Becoming a developer quickly became a hugely exciting prospect - a career where I can apply these skills to real-world challenges.
-I quickly realised that I did not need to be working in the charity sector to make a positive and meaningful difference to society.
+I realised that I did not need to be working in the charity sector to make a positive and meaningful difference to society.
 Moreover, this would be a career offering me endless learning opportunities.

 ## Personal Interests
 - I organised my own sponsored hitchhike to Croatia to raise funds for the Refugee Council charity
 - Cooking/Baking - I love experimenting with new recipes so if you work with me, prepare yourself to be tasting a new homemade creation every Monday morning!
-- Travelling - exploring and learning about new places, tasting new foods... always saying YES!
 - Hiking mountains, walking coastlines and cycling...anywhere!